SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 This blog post is to complement our paper,["Approximations to the Fisher Information Metric of Deep Generative Models for Out-Of-Distribution Detection"](https://openreview.net/forum?id=EcuwtinFs9&), was accepted to TMLR.

-The work done in the paper is ~ 2.5 years old by now (so in AI research time it co-existed with the dinosaurs) but I wrote this post to accessibly convey:
+The work done in the paper is ~ 2.5 years old by now but I wrote this post to accessibly convey:

 - My intuitions on OOD/novelty detection as a whole.
 - Some intuitions behind what I think is the link between OOD/novelty detection and optimization.